-Played on the Athletic Grounds.
-Loughborough, in the presence of about 2,000 spectators.
-A very fact game.
+LOUGHBOROUGH v.
+HEREFORD.
+Played on the Athletic Grounds, Loughborough, in the presence of about 2,000 spectators.
+A very fast game.
 Thomas, for Hereford, kicked off, and after exciting play Carnelley kicked a goal for Loughborough.
 A few minutes later Carnelley got a clear space, and shot a goal, while in another minute Val Smith, from a pass from Lowe, put another goal to the score of the home team.
-The visitors attacked vigorously, and Carnelley kicked the fourth goal.
+The visitors at-tacked vigorously, and Carnelley kicked the fourth goal.
 After a passing run by the whole of the Loughborough forwards, Carnelley received the ball from the right wing, and shot clean through.
-The Hereford forwards dribbled up, and Thomas shot wide.
+The Hereford for-wards dribbled up, and Thomas shot wide.
 Lowe crossed over from the right to Carnelley from the left, and he shot wide.
 Hereford dribbled up again, and Tomlinson handled for the first time in the match.
-The ball was immediately taken again, and Tomlinson handled for the first time in the match.
 The ball was immediately taken back into the visitors' quarters, where it remained for some time, the play being quite uneventful until Plackett handled the ball, and a free kick was con-ceded.
-Hereford then worked the ball up, and Mereceded.
 Hereford then worked the ball up, and Mere-weather shot wide.
+Plackett, a moment or two afterceded.
+Hereford then worked the ball up, and Mere-weather shot wide.
 Plackett, a moment or two after-wards, handled again, but nothing came of the fre-kick.
-The ball was rushed down the right wing, and Lowe, Smith, and Carnelley all tried shots, but failed.
-Play was confined to the visitors' for some minutes, until the o-ntre and left wing broke away.
+The ball was rushed down the right wing, and Lowe, Smith, and Carnelley all tried shots, but failed Play was confined to the visitors' for some minutes, until the centre and left wing broke away.
 Kelham repulsed, and kicked the ball into neutral territory.
 Sharpe made a good run for Hereford, but Spiby pulled him up and returned the ball.
-Lowe ran down the right and research to Carnelley, who shot the sixth goal for him up and returned the ball.
-Lowe ran down the right and passed to Carnelley, who shot the sixth goal for Loughborough On resuming the Loughborough forwards rusted up in a body, and Freestone kicked the seventh goal.
+Lowe ran down the right and reased to Carnellay, who shot the sixth coal for aim up and returned the ball.
+Lowe ran down the right and passed to Carnellay, who shot the sixth goal for Loughborough On resuming the Loughborough for-wards rusted up in a body, and Freestone kicked the seventh goal.
 Then a corner fell to Loughborough, and this was followed by a free kick for the home team, but the ball was got away.
-The next noteworthy incident was a splendid bit of passing by the Loughborough forwards.
-Cross passed to Carnelley, who shot across the mouth of the goal, and Lowe made a shot which the goalkeeper repulsed.
+The next noteworthy incident was a splen-did bit of passing by the Loughborough forwards.
+Cross passed to Carnelley, who shot across the mouth of the goal, and Lowe made a shot which the goalkeeper re-pulsed.
 Some interesting play followed, when a corner pulsed.
 Some interesting play followed, when a corner pulsed.
 Some interesting play followed, when a corner was gained by Loughborough, and the ball was well placed by Lowe, but immediately kicked out of danger by Bailey.
 Following this a free kick fell to Hereford, but nothing came of it.
 Val Smith shot over the cross bar, and a few seconds later repeated the performance.
-The ball was carried to the other end of the field, and Hereford made a desperate attempt to score, but Cross ran up the left wing, and centred.
+The ball was carried to the other end of the field, and Hereford made demonstra attempt to store but Corner ran up the made a desperate attempt to score, but Cross ran up the left wing, and centred.
 Several of the Loughborough tried shots, which were stopped by the visitors' backs.
-The Hereford right wing made a capital run, and the goalkeeper (Tomliuson) left his post and kicked away.
-At this point the game was stopped by an accident to a member of the Hereford team, who was carried off the ground, and attended to by DJ.
+The Hereford right wing made a capital run, and the goalkeeper (Tomlinson) left his post and kicked away.
+At this point the game was stopped by an accident to a member of the Hereford team, who was carried off the ground, and attended to by D1.
 Eddower Play was resumed in a few minutes, but the remainder of the game was quiet, and it closed as follows:

-LOUGHBOROUGH, seven goals;
+LOUGHBOROUGH, seven goals ;